zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-oml-notebooks/adw-oml-notebooks.md

 ### Lab Prerequisites

 -   This lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Public Cloud account</a>.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+You may use your own cloud account, a cloud account that you obtained through a trial, a LiveLabs account or a training account whose details were given to you by an Oracle instructor.

 -   This lab assumes you have completed the **Login to Oracle Cloud** and **Getting Started** labs seen in the menu on the right.